saiamrit/technical-blog/_posts/2021-07-31-read-papers.md

 > **Quoting** **[Dr. Jennifer Raff](https://anthropology.ku.edu/jennifer-raff)**,
 >
->*" To form a truly educated opinion on a scientific subject, you need to become familiar with current research in that field.
+>*To form a truly educated opinion on a scientific subject, you need to become familiar with current research in that field.
->And to be able to distinguish between good and bad interpretations of research, you have to be willing and able to read the primary research literature for yourself. "*
+>And to be able to distinguish between good and bad interpretations of research, you have to be willing and able to read the primary research literature for yourself.*

 ## Why to read research Papers